Adarsh623/AWS-CI-CD/README.md

-"# AWS-CI-CD"
+# 🚀 AWS Continuous Integration Demo

-1. Install Flask
+This guide walks you through setting up a complete CI pipeline using **GitHub**, **AWS CodePipeline**, and **AWS CodeBuild** for a Python application.

---> pip install flask
+---

-2. Activate your virtual environment
+## 📁 Step 1: Set Up Your GitHub Repository

--->On Windows: venv\Scripts\activate
+To begin, we'll create a GitHub repository to host the source code of your Python application.

-3.After installation, you can verify Flask is installed by running this command:
+### ✅ Instructions:

--> pip show flask
+1. Go to [github.com](https://github.com) and sign in.

-4. Run Your Flask Application
+2. Click the **“+”** icon in the top-right corner and choose **“New repository.”**
---> python app.py
+3. Provide a repository name and optional description.

-🚀 AWS Continuous Integration Demo
+4. Set visibility (public/private) based on your needs.
-Step 1: Set Up Your GitHub Repository
+5. Check **“Initialize this repository with a README.”**
-To start our CI journey, we’ll first create a GitHub repository to host the source code of your Python application.
-If you already have one, feel free to skip this step.
-Otherwise, follow these instructions:
+6. Click **“Create repository.”**

-Visit github.com and sign in to your account.
+---

-Click the “+” icon in the top-right corner and choose “New repository.”
+## 🔧 Step 2: Create an AWS CodePipeline

-Enter a repository name and optionally add a description.
+AWS CodePipeline automates the integration and deployment workflow from GitHub to AWS.

-Choose the visibility (public or private) based on your preference.
+### ✅ Instructions:

-Select “Initialize this repository with a README.”
+1. Open the **AWS Management Console** and go to **CodePipeline**.

-Click “Create repository.”
+2. Click **“Create pipeline.”**

-Awesome!
-Now that your GitHub repo is ready, let’s set up our pipeline.
+3. Name your pipeline and proceed to the next step.

-Step 2: Create an AWS CodePipeline
+4. In the **Source stage**:
-Now, we’ll create an AWS CodePipeline to automate the CI process for your Python app.
-CodePipeline will manage the flow from GitHub commits to deployment.
+   - Choose **GitHub** as the source provider.

-Go to the AWS Management Console and navigate to CodePipeline.
+   - Connect your GitHub account and select your repository and branch.

-Click “Create pipeline.”
+5. In the **Build stage**:

-Provide a name for your pipeline and click “Next.”
+   - Choose **AWS CodeBuild** as the build provider.

-In the Source stage:
+   - Click **“Create project”** to configure CodeBuild (see Step 3).

-Choose GitHub as the source provider.
+---

-Connect your GitHub account.
+## 🏗️ Step 3: Configure AWS CodeBuild

-Select your repository and the desired branch.
+CodeBuild will handle building and packaging your Python application.

-In the Build stage:
+### ✅ Instructions:

-Select AWS CodeBuild as the build provider.
+1. Go to **AWS CodeBuild** in the Console.

-Click “Create project” to open the CodeBuild setup.
+2. Click **“Create build project.”**

-Proceed to the next step to configure CodeBuild.
+3. Provide a name for the project.

-Step 3: Configure AWS CodeBuild
+4. For **Source provider**, select **AWS CodePipeline**.
-AWS CodeBuild will handle building and packaging your application.
-Here's how to set it up:
+5. Configure the **Environment**:

-In the AWS Console, go to CodeBuild and click “Create build project.”
+   - Choose the OS, runtime (Python), and compute size.

-Give your project a name.
+6. Add build commands via `buildspec.yml` or inline (e.g. install dependencies, run tests).

-Under Source provider, choose AWS CodePipeline.
+7. Define **Artifacts** to output your build result.

-Select the pipeline created earlier.
+8. Click **“Create build project.”**

-Set the Environment configuration:
+---

-Choose the OS, runtime (e.g., Python), and compute type.
+## ✅ Step 4: Trigger the CI Process

-Define the Buildspec:
+Let’s see the pipeline in action by pushing a code change.

-Add build commands for installing dependencies, running tests, etc.
+### ✅ Instructions:

-Configure Artifacts to specify what the build will output.
+1. Make a change in your code and commit it to the configured branch.

-Review the settings and click “Create build project.”
+2. Push the change to GitHub.

-Nice work!
-CodeBuild is now set up and linked to your pipeline.
+3. Go to **AWS CodePipeline** and monitor your pipeline.

-Step 4: Trigger the CI Process
+4. The pipeline will automatically:
-Time to see everything in action!
-Let’s trigger a build through GitHub:
+   - Pull your latest code

-Make a change in your Python app's source code on GitHub (e.g., fix a bug or add a feature).
+   - Trigger the build process via CodeBuild

-Commit and push the changes to the branch connected to CodePipeline.
+   - Deploy your app

-Go to AWS CodePipeline in the console.
+---

-Watch the pipeline automatically start—fetching the latest code, triggering CodeBuild, and deploying (if configured).
+## 🎉 You're All Set!